zarautz/munoa/README.md

 Running the server
 ------------------
 The Ionic CLI is required to work with the application locally.
-You can install Ionic CLI [here](http://ionicframework.com/docs/v2/cli/).
+You can find instructions on how to install Ionic CLI [here](http://ionicframework.com/docs/v2/cli/).
 Once installed, the application can be viewed using the following command: